ChibiOS/ChibiOS/readme.txt

 - CHANGE: Removed the CH_CURRP_REGISTER_CACHE option, it is GCC-specific so it does not belong to the kernel options.
 The feature will be eventually reimplemented as a port-specific option.
+- CHANGE: chiQGetFullI() and chOQGetFullI() become macros.
+The queues subsystem has been optimized and is no more dependent on semaphores.

 *** 2.3.2 ***
 - FIX: Fixed invalid BRR() macro in AVR serial driver (bug 3299306)(backported